swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 We previously considered making `totalCount` a settable property on `ProgressManager`, but this would introduce a race condition that is common among cases in which `Sendable` types have settable properties.
 This is because two threads can try to mutate `totalCount` at the same time, but the `Mutex` guarding `ProgressManager` will not be held across both operations, thus creating a race condition, resulting in the `totalCount` that can either reflects both the mutations, or one of the mutations indeterministically.
 Therefore, we changed it so that `totalCount` is a read-only property on `ProgressManager`, and is only mutable within the `withProperties` closure to prevent this race condition.

 ### Representation of Indeterminate state in `ProgressManager`
 There were discussions about representing indeterminate state in `ProgressManager` alternatively, for example, using enums.
 However, since `totalCount` is an optional and can be set to `nil` to represent indeterminate state, we think that this is straightforward and sufficient to represent indeterminate state for cases where developers do not know `totalCount` at the start of an operation they want to report progress for.
-A `ProgressManager` becomes determinate once its `totalCount` set to an `Int`.
+A `ProgressManager` becomes determinate once its `totalCount` is set to an `Int`.

 ## Acknowledgements
 Thanks to